amanprasad2707/ChatterBee/README.md

 ### 🎯 Features
 - **Real-Time Group Chat**:🗣️ Communicate with all users in real-time in a public chat room.
 - **Private Chats**:🔒 Have personal conversations by entering your friend's room ID in the room ID input field.
-- **AI Interaction**:🤖 Talk to CHITCHAT AI for assistance, information, or just for fun!
+- **AI Interaction**:🤖 Talk to ChatterBee AI for assistance, information, or just for fun!
 ---

 ### ❓ How to Use

 1. **Group Chat**: 🗣️  Simply join the main chat room to start chatting with everyone.
 2. **Private Chat**: 🔒 Enter your friend's room ID in the room ID input field to join their private room.
-3. **AI Chat**: 🤖 Select the AI chat option to start a conversation with CHITCHAT AI.
+3. **AI Chat**: 🤖 Select the AI chat option to start a conversation with ChatterBee AI.
 ---